sunfishcode/wasm-reference-manual/WebAssembly.md

 #### Q: Control-Flow Barrier Instruction Family

-These instructions either trap or reassign the current position, such that execution doesn't proceed to the instruction that lexically follows them.
+These instructions either trap or reassign the current position, such that execution doesn't proceed (or "fall through") to the instruction that lexically follows them.

 #### L: Call Instruction Family